dbcli/mssql-cli/doc/installation/linux.md

 Download the RPM package
 `mssql-cli-dev-latest.rpm`
-from the [Latest preview mssql-cli] page onto the Fedora machine.
+from the [downloads] page onto the Fedora machine.

 Then execute the following in the terminal: